v-harrishe/azure-docs/articles/azure-app-configuration/security-baseline.md

 ### IM-1: Standardize Azure Active Directory as the central identity and authentication system

 **Guidance**: Azure App Configuration is integrated with Azure Active Directory (Azure AD) that is Azure's default identity and access management service.
 You should standardize Azure AD to govern your organization’s identity and access management in:
-- Microsoft Cloud resources, such as the Azure portal, Azure Storage, Azure Virtual Machine (Linux and Windows), Azure Key Vault, PaaS, and SaaS applications.
+- Azure Cloud resources, such as the Azure portal, Azure Storage, Azure Virtual Machine (Linux and Windows), Azure Key Vault, PaaS, and SaaS applications.
 - Your organization's resources, such as applications on Azure or your corporate network resources.

 Securing Azure AD should be a high priority in your organization’s cloud security practice.
 Azure AD provides an identity secure score to help you assess identity security posture relative to Microsoft’s best practice recommendations.
 Use the score to gauge how closely your configuration matches best practice recommendations, and to make improvements in your security posture.